guscrea/Nature_Sustainability_2024/README.md

 ## Running the Code

-This code repository is not ourganized around a primary or “meta” script that, with a single call, calls each individual sub-script in the repository to run through all the code.
+This code repository is not organized around a primary or “meta” script that, with a single call, calls each individual sub-script in the repository to run through all the code.